-“People talk often about the infrastructure investment that has to happen, and new technology,” Saikat Chakrabarti, Ocasio-Cortez’s chief of staff.
+“People talk often about the infrastructure investment that has to happen, and new technology,” said Saikat Chakrabarti, Ocasio-Cortez’s chief of staff.
 “But there’s also an industrial plan that needs to happen to build entirely new industries.
 It’s sort of like the moonshot.
 When JFK said America was going to go to the moon, none of the things we needed to get to the moon at that point existed.
 But we tried and we did it.”
-The Green New Deal, he added, “touches everything — it’s basically a massive system upgrade for the economy.”
+The Green New Deal, she added, “touches everything — it’s basically a massive system upgrade for the economy.”

 Extreme times call for extreme measures, and the United States under Trump has become nothing if not extreme.
 The blowback against the Trump administration is driving more people toward the left, giving more strength to the possibility of real action on climate change.
 Right-wing groups, recognizing the threat, are already mobilizing against the idea but so far, have been on the fringe.

 The Green New Deal enjoys broad support because the data speaks for itself: this may be the last chance the United States has to take positive steps on behalf of the environment before a major catastrophe threatens our entire civilization.